Executive Summary

 Rather than ROAS targets, profit-first advertising focuses on:

-- Target Profit Margin: "I want 10% net profit per sale after all costs"
+- Target Profit Margin: Define the desired net profit per sale after all costs

 - Per-Product Calculation: Each SKU receives a unique ROAS target based on its true margin